 What is Kundalini Energy?

-Kundalini is a Sanskrit term from ancient India meaning ‘coiled snake’.
+Kundalini is a Sanskrit term signifying ‘coiled snake’.
 According to Tantra, Kundalini is described as a dormant potential force within the human organism, which rests as a coiled serpent at the base of the spine.
 When this dormant energy flows freely upwards through the 7 chakras (energy centres), it leads to an expanded state of consciousness known as a Kundalini Awakening.
 Kundalini is one of the components of an esoteric description of the ‘subtle body’, which also includes: nadis (energy channels), chakras (psychic centres), prana (subtle energy), and bindu (drops of essence).

 “Whenever you meditate, you find that scintillating energy flowing all over your being.
 That is what Kundalini is.
 The awakening of the Kundalini energy happens very naturally through proper guidance“ – Gurudev Sri Sri Ravi Shankar

-When Kundalini unravels due to spiritual practices, or in response to life events, it can either move gradually, or quickly and explosively into the gut, the heart or the head, with corresponding symptoms.
+When Kundalini unravels with spiritual practices, or in response to life events, it can either move gradually, or quickly and explosively into the gut, the heart or the head, with corresponding symptoms.
 This can be frightening or blissful, and triggers months or sometimes years of new sensations and changes in the recipient.
 In Eastern traditions, it is seen as a significant adjunct to spiritual realisation, but is barely recognised in many Western traditions, although Christian mystics have often been said to have similarly intense energetic or physical episodes.

 For those who feel called to follow a spiritual path, this can be seen as a profound opportunity.
 It gradually releases many patterns, conditions and delusions of the separate self.
 This can be threatening to the ego structure because a person may feel a loss of interest in their old life and identity, and consciousness may go into unfamiliar expansive or empty states that are disorientating.
 Over time, this can come to be more navigable and enjoyable, and may open the doors to novel and fulfilling ways of being in the world.

 How do you awaken Kundalini Energy with Yoga?